First Boer War: Schuinshoogte

 On 14 February hostilities were suspended, awaiting the outcome of peace negotiations initiated by an offer from Paul Kruger.
 During this time, Colley's promised reinforcements arrived, with more to follow.
-The British government in the meantime had offered a Royal Commission investigation and possible troop withdrawal and their attitude toward the Boers was conciliatory.
+The British government in the meantime had offered a Royal commission investigation and possible troop withdrawal and their attitude toward the Boers was conciliatory.
 Colley was critical of this stance and, while waiting for Kruger's final agreement, decided to attack again with a view to enabling the British government to negotiate from a position of strength.
 This resulted in the disaster of the Battle of Majuba Hill on 27 February 1881, the greatest defeat for the British.
 The British, though they had the superior numbers, were slaughtered.

 Majuba Hill

 On 26 February 1881, Colley led a night march of some 400 men from the 92nd Highlanders, the 58th Regiment, and the Natal Brigade.
 They reached the top of Majuba Hill, which overlooked the main Boer position.
 The troops took no artillery with them.
 At first light, a group of Highlanders advertised their presence by standing on the skyline, shaking their fists, and yelling at the Boers below.
 The Boers saw the British occupying the summit and stormed the mountain using dead ground.
 Shooting accurately and using all available natural cover, the Boers advanced toward the British position.
 Several Boer groups stormed the hill and drove the British off.
 As panic took hold, terrified British soldiers sprinted for the rear, then fled down the hillside.

-The British suffered heavy losses, with 92 killed, 134 injured, and 59 men were taken prisoner.
+The British suffered heavy losses, with 92 killed, 134 injured, and 59 men taken prisoner.
 Major-General Colley was among the dead; he was fatally shot in the head when trying to rally his men.
-Of the Boers, one was killed and six were wounded, one fatally.
+Of the Boers, six were wounded, one fatally.
 Within 30 minutes the British were swept off the summit.

 For the British the shame of Majuba was even more intense than that of Isandlwana.
 Elite units like the 92nd Highlanders had cut and run in the face of Boer irregulars.
 This defeat had such an impact that during the Second Boer War, one of the British slogans was "Remember Majuba."

-Hostilities continued until 6 March 1881, when a truce was declared, ironically on the same terms that Colley had disparaged.
+Hostilities continued until 6 March 1881, when a truce was declared, on the same terms that Colley had disparaged.
 The Transvaal forts had endured, contrary to Colley's forecast, with the sieges being generally uneventful, the Boers content to wait for hunger and sickness to take their toll.
 The forts had suffered only light casualties as an outcome of sporadic engagements, except at Potchefstroom, where twenty-four were killed, and seventeen at Pretoria, in each case resulting from occasional raids on Boer positions.